Arv8nn/a8/README_EN.md

 https://github.com/eooce/Sing-box
 > [!note]
->Wait for the Yonggekk script to install the Singh Box in the Yonggekk script to list the IP scripts, then use the given IPs that are required during the installation phase.
-In the next stages, the Enter will be set by default.
+>In the script installation, wait for the script to list the available IPs.
+Then select one from the given list of IPs to install the script.
+In the next steps, pressing the Enter key will set the default values.

 > [!IMPORTANT]
 >**Use the same script to delete any script you install to receive configuration.**